What Kind of Doctor Do You See for Sleep Apnea?

 Dentists — These medical professionals do more than fill cavities, in fact, some dentists have special training in treating sleep-related breathing disorders, including sleep apnea and TMD.
 They may help by fitting you with a special dental device known as an oral appliance that moves your jaw forward, making it easier to breathe.
 Usually, a dentist will work with a specialist to manage a patient’s care.
 However, in cases where dentists also practice sleep medicine, they can effectively develop a treatment plan based on their own experience and expertise.
 The dentist will make changes to your oral device as needed.

 Surgeons — Another professional that can help with sleep disorders is a surgeon.
 While typically only used when other methods have been unsuccessful, surgery can help reshape the airways, making breathing easier at night.
 Although different types of surgeons can help to improve airflow, dental surgeons are typically the most qualified, as they are familiar with surgical procedures involving the mouth.

-At Koala® Center for Sleep & TMJ Disorders for Sleep and TMJ Disorders, we are fortunate to have some of the highest rated medical professionals for sleep disorders.
-Dr. Rod Willey, Koala® Center for Sleep & TMJ Disorders’s founder, specializes in neuromuscular dentistry and dental surgery, with over ten years of experience in treating sleep disorders, such as sleep apnea and TMD.
+At Koala® Center For Sleep & TMJ Disorders for Sleep and TMJ Disorders, we are fortunate to have some of the highest rated medical professionals for sleep disorders.
+Dr. Rod Willey, Koala® Center For Sleep & TMJ Disorders’ founder, specializes in neuromuscular dentistry and dental surgery, with over ten years of experience in treating sleep disorders, such as sleep apnea and TMD.
 If you struggle with a sleep disorder, come in today for a professional evaluation.
 We look forward to serving you!